xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 <!-- keep these elements in the same grid row -->
 <div class="null">
 #### Updating the selection panel's design
-After reviewing my interview notes, it was apparent that I had overlooked a key part of how interior designers were approaching the problem.
-My initial design had assumed they knew what dimensions they wanted for each piece, while in actuality, that constraint was only true for the overall dimension.
+After reviewing interview notes, it was apparent that I had overlooked a key part of how interior designers were approaching the problem.
+My initial design had assumed they had maximum dimensions for each piece, while in actuality, that constraint was only true for the overall dimension.

-The tool needed to allow for a certain level of play: interior designers wanted to be able to see all the pieces laid out; they wanted to compare them side by side.
+The tool needed to allow for a certain level of play: interior designers wanted to be able to see all the pieces laid out and compare them side-by-side.
 They were thinking about things spatially, not categorically.

 I updated the design for the panel, moving it to the left hand side and listing out each permutation as it's own item.
 Although there were some issues with users overlooking the dropdown controls, the second round of testing was much more reassuring.
-One thing that surprised me: every participant managed scroll to bottom of the panel; the scrollbars ended up being a nonissue.
+One thing that surprised me: every participant managed scroll to bottom of the panel; the scrollbar ended up being a nonissue.
 </div>

 ---